fbpx

 Doctor of Ministry

-LSTC’s Doctor of Ministry (DMin) offers affordable access to diverse, world-class learning environments with a schedule suited for full-time professionals.
-Our two programs have distinct emphases: the Association of Chicago Theological Schools (ACTS) DMin in Preaching and the Ecumenical DMin.
+LSTC’s interschool Doctor of Ministry (DMin) offers affordable access to diverse, world-class learning environments with a schedule suited for full-time professionals

 Headshot of Craig Mueller

-“Being a lifelong Lutheran and a graduate of a Lutheran college and seminary, I chose the Ecumenical DMin program so that I could benefit from the ecumenical resources in Hyde Park, especially liturgy and spirituality courses at Catholic Theological Union.
+“Being a lifelong Lutheran and a graduate of a Lutheran college and seminary, I chose [this] program so that I could benefit from the ecumenical resources in Hyde Park, especially liturgy and spirituality courses at Catholic Theological Union.
 Though the program was demanding, I was grateful for all the connections I could make with my congregational context.”

 – Craig Mueller, 2013 DMin graduate and 1988 MDiv graduate